With spicy jalapeños and cheddar cheese mixed right in, these chicken sliders will not disappoint and are are perfect for your next party or potluck.

 Third, if you can’t find these cute little slider buns (If you’re in NYC, head to a Greenmarket to get some from Hot Bread Kitchen!), some dinner rolls would be an excellent substitution.
 Or, if you’re trying to limit your carb intake, some butter lettuce leaves would be great as well.

 And last but not least, try not to move the sliders around too much once they are in the pan.
+If you have it, cast-iron is best for this job.
 Getting that great “burnt cheese” flavor requires them to sit still for a bit.
 The color will appear darker than your average chicken burger (because of the cheese), but don’t fret.
 Keep an eye on them so they don’t turn black, but rather a deep brown color.
 Use an instant read thermometer to ensure they are cooked all the way through.